 The provider does all the legwork for you.
 Your new electricity provider will contact your existing provider and let them know you're switching.
 You'll receive a date for the switch either via email or post and it's as simple as that.
-You can join a new provider by comparing energy plans online with iSelect, or over the telephone by calling us on 13 19 20.
+You can join a new provider by comparing energy plans online from our range of providers* with iSelect, or over the telephone by calling us on 13 19 20.

 If you’re ever in need of understanding your tariff and fees before you think of making the move, feel free to give us a call on 13 19 20.
 We’d be happy to break down any of the complicated jargon and pricing structures for you.

 There are many ways to reduce your energy bill from switching to energy saving light bulbs to skipping the tumble dryer and drying your washing outdoors.
 Most of the big electricity providers offer help in reducing energy costs.
 Some handy tips4 include: